matwilso/generative_models/gms/diffusion/README.md

 They have recently emerged as an interesting type of generative model, capable of producing high-quality samples and log-likelihoods.

 This implementation is based on [Denoising Diffusion Probabilistic Modeling (2020)](https://arxiv.org/pdf/2006.11239.pdf) and [Improved Denoising Diffusion Probabilistic Modeling (2021)](https://arxiv.org/pdf/2102.09672.pdf), which build off [Deep Unsupervised Learning using Nonequilibrium Thermodynamics (2015)](https://arxiv.org/pdf/1503.03585.pdf).

+This is meant to be the simplest to understand implementation.
+I removed all the options and simplified the code.
+This likely makes it worse for building off.

 For more in-depth description, and analogies between diffusion models and other generative models, see below.